linshaolong5240/UIKit-Catalog/README.md

 # UIKit Catalog: Creating and Customizing Views and Controls

-Customize your app's user interface with views and controls in UIKit.
+Customize your app's user interface with views and controls.

 ## Overview

-This sample guides you through several types of customizations that you can make in your iOS app.
-The sample uses a split view controller architecture for navigating UIKit views and controls.
+This sample guides you through several types of customizations you can make in your iOS app.
+The sample uses a split-view controller architecture for navigating UIKit views and controls.
 The primary view controller (`MasterViewController`) shows the available views and controls.
-Selecting one shows the secondary view controller associated with it.
+When you select one, `MasterViewController` shows the secondary view controller associated with it.

 The name of each secondary view controller reflects its *target item*.
 For example, the `AlertControllerViewController` class shows how to use a `UIAlertController` object.
 The only exceptions to this rule are `UISearchBar` and `UIToolbar`; the sample demonstrates these APIs in multiple view controllers to explain how their controls function and how to customize them.
 To demonstrate how to manage the complexity of your storyboards, the app hosts all view controllers in a separate storyboard and loaded when needed.